 Kaarma dolomite is one of the two best-known natural stones quarried on Saaremaa island – the other one being Selgase dolomite.

-Also known as: Saaremaa dolomite and Alevik.
+Also known as: Saaremaa marble and Saaremaa dolomite.

 Colour: the main tone is light grey; not sorted by colour or pattern.